dvanvolk/picture_frame_server/README.md

 - **Photo slideshow** — pulls images from an Immich shared album, shuffles and cycles continuously
 - **Large clock** — 96px font, readable from across the room
-- **Weather** — temperature and condition from a Home Assistant weather entity, updated every 5 minutes
+- **Weather** — current temperature/condition from a Home Assistant weather entity (updated every 5 minutes), plus today's forecast high (fetched over the HA WebSocket every 30 minutes)
+- **Room dashboard** — every N photos, shows a rotating overlay with temperature sensor cards from configured HA entities, plus sunrise, sunset, and moon phase
+- **Flight tracker** — every N photos, shows an embedded FlightAware (or similar) live view in an iframe
 - **Doorbell camera overlay** — triggered by any Home Assistant entity (person detection, button press, etc.); shows a refreshing snapshot from your Reolink or other HA-connected camera
 - **Music overlay** — shows song title and artist when a Home Assistant media player is playing
 - **Resilient** — reconnects to HA WebSocket automatically, retries Immich on failure, keeps showing last known weather if HA is briefly unreachable